SolidLabResearch/WhatsInAPod/content/document_centric.md

 only the _policy_ on the document is modelled explicitly.
-The _context_ is implicitly assumed because triples occurring in the same place typically were created by the same or related write operations, and because those triples are necessarily read together by apps.
+The _context_ is implicitly assumed because triples occurring in the same place were usually created by the same or related write operations, and because those triples are necessarily read together by apps.
 The _provenance_ and _trust_ are similarly derived from implicit assumptions about a shared origin,